Global PhDs

 Student Recruitment and Eligibility

-The application period for students will close at the end of February 2023.
-The school will be expected to complete its selection process, and to offer the scholarship to the selected applicant by the beginning of April 2023.
+Call for expressions of interests from students closes: end of February 2025.
+The school will be expected to complete its selection process, and to offer the scholarship to the selected applicant by the beginning of April 2025.

 The School at St Andrews will be required to provide the Provost with a brief report on the selection process and to provide details to the Global Office.

-The Global Office at St Andrews will work with the International Office at Bonn to arrange official notification of scholarship awards and the two universities will conclude contractual arrangements which must be in place prior to the start of the degree.
+The Global Office at St Andrews will work with the International Office at Bonn to arrange official notification of scholarship awards, invite scholarship awardees to formally apply for admission to both universities, and conclude contractual arrangements which must be in place prior to the start of the degree.

 Please note that the student must: